 Striking white brick and flint faced inn standing at a crossroads on the main B1111.
-Landlady celebrated 20 years at the Mill in 2015.
-It offers an excellent choice of beers, complemented by a good menu of home cooked meals.
+The Mill used to be the unofficial tap for Old Chimneys Brewery and old pump clips can still be seen behind the bar.
+It offers a good choice of beers, complemented by a good menu of home cooked meals.

 - Mill (01359) 221018 Bury Rd (B1111) Market Weston IP22 2PD